Fairleigh Dickinson University, Florham Campus

 FDU also offers graduate programs on its Metropolitan Campus located 40 miles from Madison in Teaneck, NJ.
 The Metropolitan Campus is situated just five minutes west of New York City's George Washington Bridge.

-At Fairleigh Dickinson University, New Jersey's largest private university, the university's highly respected graduate programs offer career-oriented degrees that respond to the pragmatic needs of today's workplace.
+At Fairleigh Dickinson University, New Jersey's largest private university, our highly respected graduate programs offer career-oriented degrees that respond to the pragmatic needs of today's workplace.
 FDU's students receive an exceptional education that is recognized by employers for preparing skilled and competitive professionals.

 FDU's challenging graduate programs provide relevant studies with immediate career applicability.
 They are designed to meet the needs of a diverse group of working professionals and learners with undergraduate degrees who want to pursue career changes or increase their marketability.